nathanrussellnrc/Blog/README.md

 # Blog
-A blogging website project, reading from a SQL database...
+A blogging website project, reading from a SQL database.